 Guarantee to work

-K-Seal is so confidant that it will fix your head gasket failure, cracked block, or porous block that you can claim a full refund or a replacement bottle.
+K-Seal is so confident that it will fix your head gasket failure, cracked block, or porous block that you can claim a full refund or a replacement bottle.
 You can find details on how to claim here.

 Take my word, it fixed my coolant leaking from the engine block.
 It was only 5 minutes of my time and was so simple.
 Shake and pour.